bruceharrison1984/-nrwl-s3-upload/README.md

 | profile     | (Optional) The AWS credentials profile that will be used to make requests.
 Default system AWS credentials will be used if omitted. |
 | chunkSize   | (Optional) The number of files that will be present in each chunk.
 Files in chunks are uploaded in parallel.
 Default is 500.       |
 | progress    | (Optional) Display upload progress.
 True by default.                                                                               |

-Add the executor to the `project.json` of the project you wish to allow access to uploading items to S3.

 ## Building